JasonAgyemang/patient-treatment-analysis/README.md

 ## Future Improvements
 - Implement predictive modeling to forecast likelihood of treatment acceptance based on patient parameters.

+  Note: Due to privacy and confidentiality, the original patient dataset is not available for public sharing.
 - Use Python (pandas, matplotlib) to automate and enhance the analysis and visualizations.
 - Expand the study with multi-year patient datasets for trend analysis.